sushink70/sushink70/README.md

 Hi there 👋 I'm Sushin K

 I'm an Information Security Software Engineer with over 6 years of experience in network security, automation, and full-stack development.
 Based in Bengaluru, I specialize in building secure, scalable systems and automating network operations to enhance efficiency and reliability.
 Passionate about cybersecurity, system design, and full-stack web development, I thrive on solving complex technical challenges.

 🔭 I’m currently working on:

 Developing advanced network security tools and automation scripts at Lumen Technologies.
-Enhancing DDoS mitigation systems and network audit tools using Python, Django, and Arbor.
+Enhancing DDoS mitigation systems and network audit tools using Rust, Python, Django, and Arbor.
 Personal projects including a Command and Control Server, Authentication & Payment Systems, and a Deep Memory Erase Tool (MemErase).

 🌱 I’m currently learning: